agodemar/FlightMechanics4Pilots/docs/_mypages/0001c_anatomy-conventional-aircraft.md

 # The Anatomy of Conventional Aircraft Configurations

-This section introduces a set of definitions pertaining the architecture of conventional fixed-wing airplanes, which are useful in the discussion of aircraft performance characteristics.
-Since pilots already possess a knowledge of aircraft fundamentals by training, the concepts introduced here are more oriented towards and flight theory.
+This section introduces a set of definitions pertaining the architecture of conventional fixed-wing airplanes, which are useful in the discussion of aircraft performance characteristics as well as of aircraft stability and control.
+Since pilots already possess a knowledge of aircraft fundamentals by training, the various concepts are introduced here in view of an effective presentation of the flight theory as an engineering discipline.
+The knowledge of basic facts in aerodynamics is assumed.

 ## Aircraft Body Axes

-The figure below represents a conventional three-axis architecture aircraft and a reference frame $$\{ G, x, y, z \}$$ fixed with the vehicle.
+The figure below represents an airplane with a conventional three-axis architecture aircraft.
+A reference frame $$\{ G, x, y, z \}$$ fixed with the vehicle is also shown.

 {% include image.html
   url="/assets/img/ac_body_axes.png"